dgaydukov/cert-aws/files/sa.md

 * ec2 - you manage your server (like install mysql there)
 * managed server - aws manages server for yourself (like rds, you just tell how big server you want, aws provision it)
 * serverless/clusterless - aws hides away server from you (athena - you just write query and don't care how many servers would be needed to execute it)
+Because you pay for each query based on the amount of scanned data, you can reduce costs by:
+* data partition - reduce amount of scanned data for each query.
+Use hive for partitioning.
+You can partition by any key, good practice partition based on date/time or location.
+You specify partition in WHERE clause, so athena scan only this single partition instead of whole bucket.
+It can also help avoid errors, cause if data not partitioned and you run query against whole bucket you may get exceptions.
+* use workgroups - you can separate users/apps and set limits on amount of data each query or the entire workgroup can process, and to track costs.
+You use iam policy to control access to workgroups.

 ###### Organizations
 Organizations - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies)